Hossein Kanaanizadegan: Persepolis

 On 7 July 2019, Kanaanizadegan signed a two-year contract with Persian Gulf Pro League champions Persepolis.
 Kanaanizadegan scored his first goal for Persepolis in a 1–0 victory over Sanat Naft Abadan on 16 September 2019.

+Al Ahli

+On 2 August 2021, Kanaanizadegan joined Qatari top flight football club Al Ahli on a two-year deal.
+His performance in the new team led to new offers from Iran.

+Return to Persepolis

+On 8 July 2023, Kanaanizadegan signed a new two-year contract with Persepolis.

 International career

 U17

 He played two matches at the 2010 Asian U16 Championships.

 U20

 He started in all four games for the 2012 Asian U19 Championship Qualifiers helping the team keep a clean sheet in all of them.
-He started in Iran's first game during the Championships helping Team Meli keep a clean sheet and even hitting the bar from 30 meters out.
-He was part of Iran U–20 during 2012 AFC U-19 Championship qualification, 2012 CIS Cup, 2012 AFF U-19 Youth Championship and 2012 AFC U-19 Championship.
+He started in Iran's first game during the championships, helping Team Meli keep a clean sheet as well as hitting the bar from 30 meters out.
+He was part of Iran U–20 during the 2012 AFC U-19 Championship qualification, 2012 CIS Cup, 2012 AFF U-19 Youth Championship and 2012 AFC U-19 Championship.

 U23

-He invited to Iran U-23 training camp by Nelo Vingada to preparation for Incheon 2014 and 2016 AFC U-22 Championship (Summer Olympic qualification).
-He named in Iran U23 final list for Incheon 2014.
+He was invited to the Iran U-23 training camp by Nelo Vingada in preparation for Incheon 2014 and the 2016 AFC U-22 Championship (Summer Olympic qualification).
+He was named in the Iran U23 final list for Incheon 2014.